sarunct/HelomRepo/README.md

-Generic Helm Chart for Python-based ML API
+Generic Helm Chart for Python-based ML API & Branching Strategy

-This repository contains a generic Helm chart designed to deploy a Python-based Machine Learning (ML) API.
+This repository contains a generic Helm chart designed to deploy a Python-based Machine Learning (ML) API and the Branching Strategy.
 The chart is configured to support three environments: development, staging, and production.
 This document provides step-by-step instructions on how ML engineers can reuse this chart for their own projects.

 Chart Structure: